- Build a talent pool in 1 click

 As an employer, you’re undoubtedly searching for honest candidates with the right skill sets.
 But, if you’re leveraging online exams to vet applicants, filtering out dishonest candidates is vital to guarantee fair evaluation.
 You can’t afford to prioritize unsincere applicants based on inflated test scores.

 To help you out, we’ll take a look at some vital online proctoring settings for cheat-proofing your assessments.
-Depending on the type of assessment, you may want to consider using some (or all) of these settings.
+Depending on the type of assessment whether technical interview or screening, you may want to consider using some (or all) of these settings.

 Proctored exams are usually timed, and advanced online proctoring software monitors candidates’ browsers, webcam feed, and audio throughout the assessment.